- Scientific name: Gaidropsarus vulgaris

 - Description: Long, eel-like body with very long dorsal and anal fins.
 Colour varies but is usually orange/brown with black spots creating a mottled pattern on flanks and back.
 Three prominent barbules around mouth.
 Scaleless skin is slimy.

 The elongated, scaleless, slimy body of the rockling may point to this species being an eel, but it is actually a fish from the same order of fish as the cod and haddock.
-There are a number of other different rockling species around the British Isles (click here to for the entry about these species) but the three bearded grows to the biggest sizes.
+There are a number of other different rockling species around the British Isles (click here to for the entry about these species) but the three bearded grows to the largest sizes.
 This rockling gets its name from the three barbules located around its mouth (two on its upper jaw and one on its chin).
 Rockling prefer rocky or mixed ground around weed beds and are seldom found on sandy seabeds without any rock or weed cover.
 They hide in cracks and gaps between rocks and come out to scavenging on the seabed for pretty much anything they can find, while avoiding becoming a meal for larger, predatory fish.
 Three bearded rockling feed on marine worms, prawns, shellfish, crustaceans and pretty much anything else they can find such as dead or rotting fish.
 Larger rockling over a pound in weight may also actively hunt for small fish.